funilrys/PyFunceble/docs/usage/from-travis-ci.rst

     python:
     - "3.6"

-    # The following will tell to Travis CI to ends as fast as possible.
+    # The following will tell Travis CI to ends as fast as possible.
     matrix:
         fast_finish: true